partkeepr/ExtJS4/docs/guides/application_architecture/README.md

     Ext.define('AM.view.user.List' ,{
         extend: 'Ext.grid.Panel',
         alias : 'widget.userlist',
+        title : 'All Users',

-        //we no longer define the Users store in the `initComponent` method
+        // we no longer define the Users store in the `initComponent` method
         store: 'Users',

+        initComponent: function() {

+            this.columns = [
             ...
     });

 By including the stores that our `Users` controller cares about in its definition they are automatically loaded onto the page and given a [storeId](#/api/Ext.data.Store-cfg-storeId), which makes them really easy to reference in our views (by simply configuring `store: 'Users'` in this case).